axypro/fs-paths/doc/Paths.md

 create(string $path [, string $fs]): Base
 ```

-Returns a path instance for specified file system.
+Returns a path instance for the specified file system.
-If the file system is not specified the path for current file system will be returned.
+If the file system is not specified the instance for the current file system will be returned.

 ```php
 $path = Paths::create('/home/user/file.txt');